 Marketing has never been easier for businesses – big or small.
 With a wealth of digital tools at your disposal, there has never been more ways to connect with your target audience.
 Digital marketing is hugely effective when done correctly.
 It allows you to communicate with potential customers instantaneously, and it allows you to better identify who you should be targeting and why.

-Email marketing is the classic digital marketing tool.
-Though it’s been around a while, there’s a reason it’s stuck around so long.
+Email marketing is a classic digital marketing tool.
+Though it’s been around awhile, there’s a reason it’s stuck around so long.
 It remains to be one of the most powerful marketing methods most businesses have at their disposal.
 Studies have shown that for every $1 spent on email marketing, there’s a $38 return.
 This is one marketing tool that never fails to bring in revenue.

 Narrowing down the demographics of whom you need to target will lower your marketing costs and time significantly.
 Look at your current customer base and identify what they have in common, why they buy your product, and what their other interests are.
 By examining your existing customers you can find out what potential customers you should be targeting, and design your marketing strategies and methods through that.
 Consider their: